PhilipJADunn/ecs-rds-api-gw/README.md

 ### Disclaimer

-I have not fully tested this as of when you have received the zip file, it does however deploy into ECS and terraform deploys locally.
+I have not fully tested this as of when you have received the link to this project, it does however deploy into ECS and terraform deploys locally.
 I look forward to discussing this with you on Friday.